wikipedia2vec/wikipedia2vec/docs/index.md

 <a class="github-button" href="https://github.com/wikipedia2vec/wikipedia2vec" data-size="large" data-show-count="true" aria-label="Star wikipedia2vec/wikipedia2vec on GitHub">Star</a>

-Wikipedia2Vec is a tool used for obtaining embeddings (vector representations) of words and entities from Wikipedia.
+Wikipedia2Vec is a tool used for obtaining embeddings (or vector representations) of words and entities (i.e., concepts that have corresponding pages in Wikipedia) from Wikipedia.
 It is developed and maintained by [Studio Ousia](http://www.ousia.jp).

 This tool enables you to learn embeddings of words and entities simultaneously, and places similar words and entities close to one another in a continuous vector space.
 Embeddings can be easily trained by a single command with a publicly available Wikipedia dump as input.

+This tool implements the [conventional skip-gram model](https://en.wikipedia.org/wiki/Word2vec) to learn the embeddings of words, and its extension proposed in [Yamada et al. (2016)](https://arxiv.org/abs/1601.01343) to learn the embeddings of entities.
 This tool has been used in several state-of-the-art NLP models such as [entity linking](https://arxiv.org/abs/1601.01343), [named entity recognition](http://www.aclweb.org/anthology/I17-2017), [entity relatedness](https://arxiv.org/abs/1601.01343), and [question answering](https://arxiv.org/abs/1803.08652).

 This tool has been tested on Linux, Windows, and macOS.